 Minutes of last meeting

 Minutes from June 24, 2017 PNAHA Summer/Spring meeting were presented to the board, Dru Hammond noted a correction to the title, replace Winter with Summer/Spring.
-Gary Gusinsky (EYH) motion [to approve the minutes with noted correction to title], 2nd by Brad Moon (SAYHA), .
+Gary Gusinsky (EYH) motion [to approve the minutes with noted correction to title], 2nd by Brad Moon (SAYHA), motion passed.

 Treasurer Report – Debbie Didzerekis

 Debbie Didzerekis (PNAHA Secretary/Treasurer) presented copies and reviewed the July 2017 – August 2017 Treasurer Report.
 Ending balance as of August 31, 2017 is $98,629.78.
 Treasurer report accepted as presented.
 Associations were reminded that if any anytime they have questions or wish to see the PNAHA records they can do that, Debbie will show them the QuickBooks online, or she can send them a financial detailed report.
-Gary Gusinsky (EYH) motion [to approve the treasurer report as present], 2nd by Brad Moon (SAYHA), .
+Gary Gusinsky (EYH) motion [to approve the treasurer report as present], 2nd by Brad Moon (SAYHA), motion passed.

 Proposed Budget for 2017-2018 presented to the board, a review of increases in directors and cost of events such as showcase high school teams, incurs a deficit for the coming budget year.
 Discussion of money reserves that are held by PNAHA for operating expenses in case of necessary coverage will more than cover any budget deficit that is incurred.
-Gary Gusinsky (EYH) motion [to approve the proposed budget], 2nd by Brad Moon (SAYHA), .
+Gary Gusinsky (EYH) motion [to approve the proposed budget], 2nd by Brad Moon (SAYHA), motion passed.

 Special Guests